AcademySoftwareFoundation/tac/process/start_project.md

 **LFX Insights** is an analytics tool for all open-source projects hosted by the Linux Foundation.
 Its capabilities include the following:

-- Getting visibility you need to remove bottlenecks at any stage of your project’s code pipeline.
+- Getting the visibility you need to remove bottlenecks at any stage of your project’s code pipeline.
 Drill down into performance metrics across every step in the development lifecycle to identify where you should focus your resources.
 - Ensuring the health and viability of the open-source projects you care about.
 Leverage data to help validate undertakings for investment and track the activity and growth of projects your organization is already involved in.
 - Showcasing your organization’s leadership and subject matter expertise in the open source community.
 Leverage affiliations to measure the impact of your employees’ contributions and capture the complete picture of your team’s impact